 Winners can get their winnings through three easy steps at the same time; there is no information on whether there are fees or transfer charges.
 One of the weird things is their site claims to aim to ensure a millionaire a month, but they only show the winning results for the last two months – with no winner!
 There is no breakdown on winning and/or tier level on payouts.
 QuickLotto does say that 50% of revenue goes to prizes, 20% to the government and 30% to the company and affiliates.

 QuickLotto is owned by Fortune Games Limited, a Nigerian company.
 It appears that they are tied up with ATMs and POS issuing of tickets though we’re not sure which banks.
 Fortune Games Limited has been in business (according to their site) since 2004.
 As we were digging further, our team found the official Nigerian Lottery Regulatory Commission, where supposedly all approved promotional lotteries are listed.
 QuickLotto and Fortune Games Limited were not there!

 Customer service is in the form of telephone numbers, an email and snail mail address.
 I can imagine they get a lot of questions given the lack of information on their site.
 Our team couldn’t find any complaints and boy did we dig.

 The Bottom Line at QuickLotto.net

-I know it’s not really a fair comment, but I got nervous just being on their site.
+I know it’s not a fair comment, but I got nervous just being on their site.
 The stigmatism of it being Nigerian was enough to make my visit short and sweet.
 The lack of information didn’t help.
-The Chairman of Fortune Games Limited put a lovely blah blah blah letter thanking the President of Nigeria for this opportunity to promote entrepreneurial opportunities and help the youth of the nation.
+The Chairman of Fortune Games Limited put a lovely blah blah blah letter thanking the President of Nigeria for this opportunity to promote entrepreneurial opportunities and support the youth of the nation.
 The time would have been better spent providing better details on how their lotteries – whoops raffles – work.

 Good Split on Revenue to Prizes